-All you need is microwave popcorn, chocolate chips, mini m&ms, and a microwave to make the perfect crunchy, salty, sweet snack for any picnic.
+All you need is microwave popcorn, chocolate chips, mini m&ms, and a microwave to make the perfect crunchy, salty, sweet snack perfect for picnics, BBQs, and parties.

-When I was growing up, my grandparents used to host this massive July 4 BBQ in their back yard every year.
-The guests were mostly their neighbors and some of their lawyer friends, as well as any cousins or relatives in the area.
+This chocolate m&m popcorn recipe comes straight from my grandparents' backyard.
+They used to host a massive July 4th BBQ in their back yard every year.
+The guests were neighbors, friends and colleagues, as well as any relatives in the area.

 It was a huge, all-day party with lots of food, sparklers, sprinklers and inflatable pools set up for the kids, and did I mention all the food?

-The most infamous dish from these parties arrived in beautifully arranged, festive tissue-paper lined wicker baskets, filled with heaps of bright yellow and white popcorn held together with a drizzle of chocolate studded all over with mini-M&Ms.
+The most infamous dish from these parties arrived in beautifully arranged, festive tissue-paper lined wicker baskets, filled with heaps of bright yellow-white popcorn held together with a drizzle of chocolate studded all over with mini-M&Ms.

 As infamous as the chocolate-popcorn-M&M baskets were, they almost never made it out of the kitchen and on to the serving table.
 Everyone hanging out in the kitchen and prepping food would eat it, breaking off pieces to snack on while they worked.

 "Oh, it's too hot outside — it'll melt," or "Let's put it out once the sun goes down," they'd say to each other.
-But by the time the sun went down and it was cool enough to keep the chocolate from melting, there was nothing left to share.
+By the time the sun went down and it was cool enough to keep the chocolate from melting, there was nothing left to share.

 Next time you need to bring a last-minute dish to a picnic or BBQ, grab a bag of microwave popcorn, some chocolate chips, and M&Ms and you're set.